EPCCed/eidf-docs/docs/storage/storage.md

 Cerebras only uses CephFS shared storage, and PIs can make it available on their VMs (and with the above development, it will also be available from the GPU Service).

-See more about the EIDF shared storage [here](../services/virtualmachines/sharedfs.md).
+See more general information about the EIDF shared storage [here](../services/virtualmachines/sharedfs.md).

 ### ⁠Data Publishing Service